RIKUSVIRU5/GrabberRikus-v0.1/README.txt

-Grabber v0.1
+GrabberRikus v0.1
 ------------

-Grabber is a web application which try to be as useful as possible ie allows:
+GrabberRikus is a web application which try to be as useful as possible ie allows:
 - back box testing
 - hybrid analysis
 - javscript source code checker